nikhen/trufflehog/README.md

 to start digging through repositories.

+While the original trufflehog runs on a single repository, this wrapper is constructed to allow consecutive scanning of multiple repositories.

 #### Prerequisites
 * Installation of [trufflehog](https://github.com/dxa4481/truffleHog) (i.e. typing *trufflehog* in the terminal should work).
-* Local file repo_target_list.txt containing one or more entries of type https://github.com/REPO_NAME
+* Local file _repo_target_list.txt containing one or more entries of type https://github.com/REPO_NAME